meeque/tls-playground/client/java/README.md

 # TLS Playground Java Client

 This TLS Playground component helps you with configuring Java TLS clients.
-This includes configuration of client certificates, which is particularly useful when accessing [TLS Playground nginx server2](../server-nginx/).
+This includes configuration of certificate revocation checks and client certificates.
+The latter is useful when accessing [TP demo server `nginx-complex`](../../server/nginx-complex/).